Skip to content

 Obligation Suggested

-Commentary All of the external links for the resource are added to This field as a serialized JSON array of key/value pairs.
-The download key/value pair is unique, because the value can be an array.
+Commentary All of the external links for the resource are listed as a serialized JSON array of key/value pairs.
+The download key (http://schema.org/downloadUrl) is unique becaues it can be formatted as an array; see the section on multiple downloads for formatting guidelines.

 Element Set DCMI